1Computer1/1computer1.github.io/_posts/2020-06-12-installing-haskell-in-current-year.md

 - [ghcid](https://github.com/ndmitchell/ghcid) is a simple application that uses GHCi to show errors and warnings in your code.
 There are plugins for various editors.

 - [ghcide](https://github.com/digital-asset/ghcide), [haskell-ide-engine](https://github.com/haskell/haskell-ide-engine) (HIE), and [haskell-language-server](https://github.com/haskell/haskell-language-server) (HLS).
 The history of these three, you can read [here](https://neilmitchell.blogspot.com/2020/01/one-haskell-ide-to-rule-them-all.html).
 The gist of it is that ghcide and HIE has been consolidated into HLS.
-I do not recommend using it at the moment because it is still in early stages, but once its mature, it will probably be the standard IDE integration tool, so keep an eye on it!
+HLS uses a plugin system, which means it includes many different tools within it, such as code diagnostics, linters, and formatters.
+If you are mostly interested in code diagnostics, then ghcide can be used by itself.
+I do not recommend using HLS at the moment because it is still in early stages, but once its mature, it will probably be the standard IDE integration tool, so keep an eye on it!
 Various editors are supported.

 ## Linting and Formatting

+There are two big linters I know of:

-There's really only one linter that I know of, which is [hlint](https://github.com/ndmitchell/hlint).
-It works fairly well and has plugins for various editors, such as [VSCode](https://marketplace.visualstudio.com/items?itemName=hoovercj.haskell-linter).
-It should be also integrated in HIE and HLS eventually.
+- [hlint](https://github.com/ndmitchell/hlint), which works fairly well and has plugins for various editors, such as [VSCode](https://marketplace.visualstudio.com/items?itemName=hoovercj.haskell-linter).
+- [Stan](https://github.com/kowainik/stan), which is actually a recently released tool.
+It can generate pretty reports too.

 As for formatting, I do not use a formatter myself, but here are some that I've seen being used: